lobachevzky/Project3-CUDA-Path-Tracer/README.md

 * Tested on: Windows 7, Intel(R) Xeon(R), GeForce GTX 1070 8GB (SIG Lab)

 ## Summary
-For this project, I implemented part of a pathtracer, a program for rendering an image of a 3D scene based on a specification with locations of shapes in space.
-Unlike a physical camera, which perceives objects by receiving light that has bounced off of them from a light source, a pathtracer follows the path of light in reverse: on each iteration, the program projects rays from the camera toward each pixel on the screen.
+For this project, I implemented part of a pathtracer, a program for rendering an image of a scene, given the locations and attributes of shapes in 3D space.
+Unlike a physical camera, which perceives objects by capturing light that has bounced off of them from a light source, a pathtracer follows the path of light in reverse: on each iteration, the program projects rays from the camera toward each pixel on the screen.
 With each time-step<sup id="1">[1](#f1)</sup>, the ray bounces off a surface and samples colors from it.
 The ray terminates if it strikes a light source, runs out of bounces, or strikes empty space.

 ## Basic Features
 ### Scatter mechanism